dataarts/dat.gui/README.md

 });
 ```

-## Folders
+### Folders & Comments

-You can nest as many Gui's as you want.
-Nested Gui's act as collapsible folders.
+You can nest as many dat-gui as you want.
+Nested dat-gui act as collapsible folders.

 ```javascript
 var gui = new Gui();